What is EtOH? Ethanol Alcohol Abuse

-EtOH is a medical abbreviation for ethyl alcohol, the type of alcohol found in alcoholic beverages.
+EtOH is a medical abbreviation for ethanol, the type of alcohol found in alcoholic beverages.
 Alcohol abuse, also known as alcohol use disorder and/or alcoholism, is a pattern of excessive drinking that can lead to physical, psychological, and social problems.
 Ethyl alcohol, also called ethanol, is the main ingredient in alcoholic beverages such as beer, wine, and spirits.

 By the Numbers: